uvarc/rc-website/content/service/status.md

 No. We are prioritizing transfer of files that you actively need for your research.
 You may reach out to us to provide a specific list of your high priority, essential directories and files.

 **The more selective this list, the better we can help you with this transition.**

+Once the transfer process has been stabilized, engineers will begin synchronizing any remaining files that users did not explicitly request to be moved.

 See "How can I get help with migration of my data?"